Board of Members

 Karen is a Member of the Chartered Institute for Procurement and Supply (MCIPS) and a Director of a small business providing procurement and project management services.
 Karen has 25 years of procurement experience in the public and private sectors and an excellent understanding of EU Procurement Law.
 She worked for Royal Mail as Head of IT Procurement, Computer Sciences Corporation as Senior EMEA Supplier Manager and for six years as Senior Commercial Manager for the National College for Teaching and Leadership (previously NCSL), an Executive Agency of the DfE.

 Karen has managed all elements of procurement including strategy formation, OJEU tender management, negotiation, development and management of contracts and supplier management.
 Category expertise include professional services, commissioned training services, IT products and services and outsourcing.
-Karen has expertise and experience of licensing products and commercialisation of intellectual property, due diligence to facilitate transition and transformation projects, development and audit of procurement policies and procedures.
-A committed school governor at Swanwick Hall and governor and chair of the business committee at Pilsley Primary School in Derbyshire for two years.
+Karen has expertise and experience of licensing products and commercialisation of intellectual property, due diligence to facilitate transition and transformation projects, development and audit of procurement policies and procedures and is a non-executive director for Gedling Homes.
+A committed school governor and chair of the business committee at Pilsley Primary School in Derbyshire for two years.

 Roman Ruszczynski MA, BA Hons, NLE